FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 Spat Revolution is able to receive data from RTTrPM open protocol tracking systems.
 Currently, BlackTrax™ is supported natively.
 BlackTrax™ is a vision-based system that connects to different third party applications, such as robotic lights, media servers and Spat Revolution.

-When you have correctly setup the BlackTrax protocol (see Appendix A) then you can directly assign Tracking Index to virtual sources, and also to listener position (see [Listener position section](5_Spatialisation_Technology_5_4_Listener_Position.md)) for advanced virtual reality interactive audio projects.
+When you have correctly setup the BlackTrax protocol (see [BlackTrax Integration section](ThirdParty_BlackTrax.md)) then you can directly assign Tracking Index to virtual sources, and also to listener position (see [Listener position section](5_Spatialisation_Technology_5_4_Listener_Position.md)) for advanced virtual reality interactive audio projects.

 ## Sources Transformations